LUKELIEM/reinforce/README.md

 * The hyperparameters is different.
 There is learning rate, but no regularization.
 * The training workflow is very different.
 Instead of performing a forward pass on the data followed by a backward pass as in image classification, policy-based RL involves running the forward pass hundreds to thousands of games steps in an episode (depending on the game), accumulating a stack of rewards and log-probability along the way, then using these accumulated data to perform a single backward pass to update the policy parameters.
 * Policy-based RL is gradient ascent instead of gradient descent.
 * There are many local optima in the policy landscape and the agent can easily get trapped in these local optima.
 They easily get content being "King of the Small Hill".

+Both the REINFORCE and Actor-Critic agents can only achieve parity with the game AI (running reward of -1.0 and 1.0 respectively).

 ## Environment